63a16d97ea4816a7f854483da5031469/Issues-solution/IOS & Android Build process/README.md

 - Create Bugzilla milestone, update release note's bugzilla tickets' Target Milestone field with new milestone.

-- After getting approval from PM, upload binaries to crashlytics/google play, and send out email for google play using the google group post.
+- After getting approval from PM, upload binaries to crashlytics/google play, and send out email for google play by using the google group post.